 Class III Gaming Approved for Indiana Tribal Casino

-Indiana has always been a progressive state when it comes to the expansion of legal gambling.
+Indiana has always been a progressive state when it comes to the expansion of legal gambling unlike other states like Vermont casinos, for instance.
 Casino gambling was legalized in 1993 through the use of riverboats.
 Most of these casinos were later converted to land-based venues.
 There are also two racinos tied to in-state horse racing tracks.

 This was one of the first states to open its borders to legal sports betting once the US Supreme Court paved the way with its landmark decision favoring state rights in May of 2018.

 Recent news out of the Hoosier State notes the approval of its first tribal gaming compact.
 State lawmakers approved the first Native American gaming compact in Indiana on April 19.
 The new agreement was reached with the Pokagon Band of Potawatomi Indians.

 The tribe owns and operates the South Bend Four Winds Casino in the northern region of the state.
 Previous state gaming laws only allowed bingo-style games of chance in the form of slot-like terminals.
 By reaching a compact with the state, the casino license can be upgraded to a full-service Class III gaming operation.